What is the Antics Comic?

-At the moment, on wayback machine, you could visit the very first comic, and then go Next,next,next to see them sequentially.
+At the moment, on wayback machine, you could visit the very first Antics comic, and then go Next,next,next to see them sequentially.

 The Benefits of Comics in Our Lives

 If I dredge up all the memories of this age, I can guarantee you that no kid in my neighborhood would dare eat from a cereal box, if it didn’t have Superman’s picture.
 The conviction behind this was that, if you eat from a Superman ‘certified’ cereal box, you would grow as strong as Superman.
 The belief was so strong, I would miss breakfast, just because I didn’t see superman on the box.
 My mum, just like other parents at the time, took this opportunity to cultivate a reading culture in us, even during the time she was diagnosed with breast cancer.
-So every time she would visit the library, she would borrow a few comic books, especially those on superman, for us to read.
+So every time she would visit the library, she would borrow a few comic books, especially Superman, for us to read.

 Later on after I grew up into a parent myself, I came to understand that some of the things that seem trivial to us parents mean the world to our children.
 If we can harness the power that rests in comic books, we could effectively raise our children to become meaningful people in this society.
 This I have learnt through my dear mum.
 Before borrowing a comic book, my mother used to take time to go through it and at least get the flow of the entire tale.